langtech-bsc/rl_salamandra_alignment_docs/_sources/usage.rst.txt

 To experiment with different configurations of values, you can use lists in your `config.yaml` file.

-For example, the following `config.yaml` for one experiment executes 12 experiments: 6 runs of DPO on 2 models with 3 learning rates, and other 6 runs for KTO.
+For example, the following ``config.yaml`` for one experiment executes 12 experiments:

+- 6 runs of DPO on 2 models with 3 learning rates, and
+- other 6 runs for KTO

 .. code-block:: yaml
     :caption: Setting up subexperiments
     :name: example_subexperiments_config

     ...
     execution:
         algorithm: ["dpo", "kto"]